symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

       }
       // ..

-* the execute method passes the settings to an rss reader service and forwards the feed items to a template, see :ref:`block-execute`
+* the execute method passes the settings to an rss reader service and forwards the feed items to a template, see :ref:`bundle-block-execute`

 Make sure you implement the interface ``Sonata\BlockBundle\Block\BlockServiceInterface`` or an existing block service like ``Sonata\BlockBundle\Block\BaseBlockService``.